In this video, I wanted to go through a great kettlebell exercise for the rotator cuff.

 I am going to get Alix to demonstrate it.

 Grab the kettlebell and move it into a kettlebell rack position.
-Really tighten up your shoulder and move the kettlebell towards your spine.
+To do this, bend your elbow and bring your hand tight toward your chest.
+Keep your elbow pressing into your body.
+Tighten up your shoulder and move the kettlebell towards your spine.
+Keep your core engaged and your shoulders stacked over your hips.
 Then, walk with that kettlebell in that position.

 Rick Kaselj, MS